 Begin with small steps like discussing minor issues such as schedules, habits, meals etc. Ideally, the bigger issues regarding children or finance should have been cleared up beforehand, but if you haven’t, don’t delve into it immediately.
 Take baby steps.

 Related Reading: What you Must Know about Dating A Divorcee

 6. Avoid comparisons at all costs

 Does this even need elaboration?
-One of the benefits of second marriage is that it gives you experience to draw from.
+One of the benefits of second marriage is that you have your past experiences to draw from.
+This is why second marriages are the best.
+You know what you want out of your partner and the relationship in general.
 The disadvantage is that it might lead you to compare.
-Regardless of your experience in your first marriage, there will be inevitable comparisons in your mind especially during arguments.
+Regardless of your experience in your first marriage, there will be inevitable comparisons in your mind, especially during arguments.

 7. Have a shared values list

 Honestly, this is among the best second marriage advice you will ever receive.
 It is important to note that some points for the success of a relationship remain constant whether it’s your first or third marriage.
 Shared values are one of them.
 While you prepare for a second marriage, ask yourself and then your partner why you are getting into the marriage.

 This will give you some perspective on both of your expectations.
 Second marriages are the best and have the most chances of success when you know both you and your partner are on the same page and share the same core values.

 Humility should be part of this list, especially the humility to change and unlearn from previous relationship mistakes.
 Also, remember that you had a role to play in your previous marriage, in its success as well as its failure.
 Focus on the success and bring those qualities to this one too for the second marriage to be truly successful.

 Are second marriages successful?
 If you’ve been wrestling with this dilemma, know that yours can be listed as one of the second marriage success stories if you and your spouse learn to be absolutely honest with each other in stating your expectations and vision for a shared future.